bradford-hamilton/Ruby-On-Quails/guides/source/asset_pipeline.md

 entire request.
 This includes the body of the asset as well as any headers.
 The most important one being `Cache-Control` which tells the CDN (and web browsers) how to cache contents.
-This means that if someone requests an asset that does not exist `/assets/i-dont-exist.png` and your Rails application returns a 404, then your CDN will likely cache the 404 page if a valid `Cache-Control` header is present.
+This means that if someone requests an asset that does not exist `/assets/i-dont-exist.png` and your Quails application returns a 404, then your CDN will likely cache the 404 page if a valid `Cache-Control` header is present.